NEWS 2024

 July

-Scaffolding has been professionally erected all round the signal to give safe access to restore the arms, the operating rods and the signal lamps back to the signal.
-We expect to complete this work and have the scaffolding removed before the next open afternoon on the 14th July.
+Once the signal was erected (see photos in June below) scaffolding was professionally erected all round the signal to give safe access to restore the arms, the operating rods and the signal lamps back to the signal.

 June